 The same principle also applies to leadership.
 Sure, there may be occasions when you need to bang the drum to get something urgent done.
-But the harder you push people without given them the appropriate resources, support and encouragement the more likely they are to push back through passive resistance or even walking out of the door just when you need them most.
+But the harder you push people without giving them the appropriate resources, support, and encouragement, the more likely they are to push back through passive resistance or even walking out of the door just when you need them most.

 Observing ritual and showing deference may not make for the snappiest of leadership buzzwords, but a regular dash of both of them can go a long way in boosting collaboration within your organization and outside it.

 This article features a translation of Chapter 13 of Book 4 of the Analects of Confucius.
 You can read my full translation of Book 4 here.